David Thomas Dawson

 David Thomas Dawson (October 20, 1957 – August 11, 2006) was an American convicted murderer who was executed at Montana State Prison in Deer Lodge, Montana.
 Dawson was executed for the April 1986 murders of the Rodstein family in Billings, Montana.
-He remains the last person executed in Montana.
+He remains the most recent person executed in Montana.

 Early life

 Dawson was born on October 20, 1957, in San Diego, California.
 He was the second of three children and had two sisters.
-His father reportedly owned several businesses that failed, and the family moved around states when he was younger; moving to California, Colorado, Florida, and Montana.
-As a child, Dawson was described as sickly and clumsy, and had a hard time making friends.
-He got married when he was a young adult and reportedly may have fathered a daughter.
+His father reportedly owned several businesses that failed, and the family moved around states when he was younger, moving to California, Colorado, Florida, and Montana.
+As a child, Dawson was described as sickly and clumsy and had difficulty making friends.
+He married as a young adult and reportedly may have fathered a daughter.
 The couple divorced, however.
-In the early 1980s, Dawson moved to Montana to work in construction, and found work in Colstrip.
-He rented an apartment in Billings where he stayed at on weekends.
+In the early 1980s, Dawson moved to Montana to work in construction and found work in Colstrip.
+He rented an apartment in Billings, where he stayed on weekends.
 Dawson was reportedly deeply involved in drugs, including marijuana and methamphetamine.
-Prior to the Rodstein family murders he worked as a construction worker, and was described as a drug addict.
+Before the Rodstein family murders, he worked as a construction worker and was described by Greg Tuttle Of the Billings Gazette as a drug addict.